UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 Piece by piece, the puzzle laid,<br>
 In unity and consensus, fears allayed.<br>
 From the depths of 'impossible' streams,<br>
-Crucial solutions emerge, elegantly it seems.
+Crucial solutions emerge, elegantly it seems.<br>
 </div>

 ---